gtcewli3/GWM/README.md

 # Greedy Wavelet Method (GWM)

+## Modifications

+This version is built using GNU Fortran 15.2.0 (MSYS2) and compatible with NumPy 2.2.6 The original version is built using an older version of GNU Fortran and compatible with NumPy 1.xx.

+## Introduction

 GWM is a standalone software package based on the algorithm published in:
 "A greedy algorithm for wavelet-based time domain response spectrum matching" (Nie, Graizer, and Seber, *Nuclear Engineering and Design*, **410**(112384), 15 August 2023; https://doi.org/10.1016/j.nucengdes.2023.112384)